-If you’re well-traveled, have exceptional customer service skills, and enjoy planning vacations and events, this career path may be perfect for you.
+The travel industry is booming.
+If have exceptional customer service skills, and enjoy planning vacations and events, then this career path may be perfect for you.

 Education and Training